KetanSomvanshi/KetanSomvanshi/blogs/unlocking-efficient-search-with-quickwit.md

   <img src="assets/quickwit-architecture-dark.svg" alt="Happy Coding"/>
 </div>

-Quickwit follows a different architecture compared to Elasticsearch, separating storage and computation.
-It utilizes cheaper storage options such as local file storage or distributed file storage like Amazon S3, reducing the overall cost.
+<span style="background-color: green;">Quickwit follows a different architecture compared to Elasticsearch, separating storage and computation.
+It utilizes cheaper storage options such as local file storage or distributed file storage like Amazon S3, reducing the overall cost.</span>

 The architecture of Quickwit can be described as follows:
 - Index Storage: The index data is stored in a cost-effective storage system, such as local file storage or Amazon S3.
 This decoupling of storage allows for flexibility and cost optimization.